Competition for year 2021-2022 is now open.

-The Fulbright FLTA Program is a nine-month, ECA-funded, non-degree program, sponsored by the United States Department of State Bureau of Educational and Cultural Affair (ECA).
+The Fulbright FLTA Program is a nine-month non-degree program, sponsored by the United States Department of State Bureau of Educational and Cultural Affair (ECA).
 It provides early-career teachers of English an opportunity to refine their teaching skills, increase their English language proficiency and extend their knowledge of the society and culture of the United States, while teaching their native language to U.S. students and strengthening foreign language instruction at U.S. colleges and universities.
 Fulbright FLTA participants also interact with their host communities in conversation groups, extracurricular activities, and community outreach projects.
-Fulbright FLTA participants must return to their home countries upon completion of the nine-month program.
+FLTA participants are required to return to their home countries upon completion of the nine-month program.
 ECA will not support any extension requests for participants.

 FLTA participants may assist in or teach up to twenty hours of language classes a week and are required to enroll in at least two courses per semester, one of which must be in U.S. Studies.
 The remaining coursework should relate to their careers in English language teaching.
 FLTA participants will also be expected to facilitate cultural events, language clubs, and language tables.

 FLTA participants will be required to attend a U.S.-based orientation sponsored by ECA during the summer of 2020 before arriving at their host institutions in August, and a mid-year enrichment conference in the United States, hosted by ECA and coordinated by the Institute of International Education (IIE), to share and discuss foreign language teaching best practices and their current teaching experiences with other FLTA participants.

 The Fulbright FLTA program does not support dependents or family members.
 Candidates may not have any dependents accompany them for any time during the program.
 Family and friends may visit program participants during holiday periods.